She said, "Don't make others suffer for your personal hatred.": Production

 Gualtiero Cannarsi, editor of the first Italian adaptation of the series, noted how the opening scene of Misato's flashback is almost entirely drawn with a sepia effect, except for the red elements; this choice emphasises the blood, accentuating the drama of the scene.
-Academic William Routt also noted how Neon Genis Evangelion frequently uses still frames with no movement, especially in the twelfth episode.
-According to Routt, while still images are primarily used in Evangelion and other anime for economic reasons and financial constraints, stillness is "not unconnected to the underlying thematics of the series" and seems to be intended to underline or draw attention to significant moments.
-For example, Gendo is represented speaking with his hands folded in front of his mount to represent a cold person who seems to know more and to command more than others.
+Academic William Routt also noted how Neon Genesis Evangelion frequently uses still frames with no movement, especially in the twelfth episode.
+According to Routt, while still images are primarily used in Neon Genesis Evangelion and other anime for economic reasons and financial constraints, stillness is "not unconnected to the underlying thematics of the series" and seems to be intended to underline or draw attention to significant moments.
+For example, Gendo is represented speaking with his hands folded in front of his mouth to represent a cold person who seems to know more and to command more than others.
 Still images are particularly used during the party scene for Shinji, as they are tied to the character's psychological motivation and "intuitively understood as cues to think or feel Shinji's reaction to what is being said".
-Still and limited animation images are also used in the flashback in which Shinji discusses with Misato about her father.
+Still and limited animation images are also used in the flashback in which Shinji talks with Misato about her past.
 For Routt, still imagery functions as a basis for perceiving that "his relations with his father resemble what she is telling him about her relation with her father".